viljokass/metsi/README.md

+# NOTE
+This is an old version of metsi from before [LUKE](https://github.com/lukefi) made metsi private for figuring out the licenses.
+In our use in the [UTOPIA](https://github.com/viljokass/UTOPIA) tool, we do not utilize the grow_metsi that requires a different license, discussed [here](https://github.com/lukefi/metsi?tab=readme-ov-file#metsi-mpl-20).
+Our use is not commercial, anyway.
+We might be forking the newest version of metsi in the future and continue working with that.
+If you have comments on this, please let [me](https://github.com/viljokass) know.

 # Metsi forestry simulator

 Metsi forestry simulator is a Python based forest growth and maintenance operation simulator developed in Natural